demonfiddler/evidence-engine/DEVELOPING.md

 ## Quick Checklist

 The following tables summarise what needs to be done and where, in order to add a new type, property, query or mutation to the system.
 The uppercase placeholders TYPE, PROPERTY/ALL, QUERY and MUTATION should be replaced by the actual, appropriately-cased type, property, query or mutation name(s), following the Java/JavaBean conventions for naming types, fields and property accessor methods.
 Existing workspace resources are hyperlinked for convenience.
-See also the corresponding spreadsheet, with a live 'Checklist' page that can be copied and edited for each additional TYPE/PROPERTY/QUERY/MUTATION.
+See also the corresponding spreadsheet, with a live 'Checklist' page that can be duplicated and edited for each additional TYPE/PROPERTY/QUERY/MUTATION.
 ALL signifies 'for all properties'.
+Please note that due to the complexity of the codebase, these guidelines are probably not exhaustive.

 ### Table 1: Locations of Type Files